raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 Obviously, to clear these concerns, the pipeline must have the following attributes: very high availability, scalability, concurrent, stateful, distributed & fault tolerant, high throughput and low latency.

-Let's detailed this pipeline requirements list a bit more:
+Let's take a more detailed look at these requirements:
 - High availability: it must be up and responding all the time, without downtime
 - High scalability: it must be infinitely extendable by adding new server nodes and disks
 - Concurrent: it must accepts an infinite number of clients